provenance-io/docs/ecosystem/financial-services-blockchain/distribution.md

 * How much gas do I need to process my transaction?
 * What is the current price of gas?

-Before each transaction invoked on Provenance, an estimate of the amount of gas you need is made.
+Before each transaction invoked on Provenance Blockchain, an estimate of the amount of gas you need is made.
 The estimated gas needed is the maximum you'll pay for the given transaction.
 Over estimating will lead to purchasing more gas than needed and under estimating will cause the submitted transaction to fail due to running out of gas.

 ### Meter